 A

 t a remote wildlife refuge in Alaska, I stand, uneasy, in front of a bald eagle.
 She sits there behind a wire enclosure, alarmingly lopsided with one wing gone, and stares back at me.
 Her eyes are dark and accusing.
-I think how can she survive?
-Why doesn’t she just give up?
-But now I get it.
-She’s Alaskan.
+I think

-Up here, the residents call the rest of us the lower forty-eight.
+lower forty-eight.
 This derisive slur seems to imply something more than just geographical separation.
 My husband and I, along with our daughter and son-in-law, are here to see what it is that makes Alaska so different.
 With the highest ratio of men to women in the country, Alaska is a so-called man’s world of rugged terrain and harsh conditions.
 Its history is rich in stories of men who came to make a new life: the trappers, the loggers, the gold diggers; the speculators and the opportunists; the outlaws and gunslingers; and the women who followed them.
 It’s the women who interest me.
 Women like Belinda Mulroney, who at the height of the Gold Rush in 1886 had the foresight to see a market for items like silk underwear, bolts of cotton cloth, and hot water bottles; and Harriet Pullen, who hammered tin cans into pie pans and started a restaurant and hotel dynasty.

-The first thing I buy is a T-shirt with the message Alaska, where men are men, and women win the Iditarod, a reference to Libby Riddles and Susan Butcher, the first women to win the brutal one-thousand-mile dog sled race.
+Alaska, where men are men, and women win the Iditarod, a reference to Libby Riddles and Susan Butcher, the first women to win the brutal one-thousand-mile dog sled race.
 Susan Butcher went on to win a total of four times.

 It’s mid-July, rainy and cold, and all our destinations are miles apart with difficult access.
 Our trip to Denali National Park is four hours in and four hours back out in a steady drizzle, most of what we see obscured by mud-coated bus windows.
 The peak of Mount McKinley, now renamed the old Indian name of Denali, day after day remains elusive, hidden under relentless cloud cover.
 We’re told that there are people who live here who have yet to see the peak.
-With the mud, and the mist, and the rain, our photographs of two grizzlies and several moose in their natural habitats could be of anything, taken anywhere.
+With the mud, and the mist, and the rain, our photographs of two grizzlies and several moose in their natural habitats could be of any

 We hike several miles out a rocky path to stand beside a glacier, its white-blue expanse of permafrost streaked with muddy snow mobile tracks.
 Standing there, teetering on the edge, we contemplate the antiquity of this place, and close up, the uncertainty of a world that from here seems to be seeping away into a pool of muddy water.

 As we drive the seven hours between Anchorage and Fairbanks, we notice that many of the houses have yards filled with junk, much of it for sale.
 If something has outlived its original purpose, the rule is to hang on to it or pass it on; nothing seems to be thrown away.
 Sled dogs sleep comfortably in old hollowed out washers and dryers, and corn, in two months of summer, grows eight feet tall in the bottoms of old plastic barrels.
 We pass a flea market where rain falls steadily on makeshift tables of uninteresting and seemingly useless merchandise.
 A cardboard sign reads CLOSED.
 A bigger sign says: OPEN.
-An official marker on a scenic walking trail warns Airplanes Have Right of Way.
+An official marker on a scenic walking trail warns

 We stop to eat in small towns, remnants of logging camps and mining outposts where there isn’t much beyond a post office, a gift shop, and a microbrewery.
 Menus consist of wild game, steaks, salmon, and giant burgers with sides of French fries, home fries, and fried bread.
 Even deep-fried vegetables.
 The healthiest option on the menu is usually soup made from cheese and beer.
 Some of the waitresses wear furry boots up to their knees and fur hats that make them look like mythical creatures, half young woman, half animal.
 They stomp from table to table to the beat of blaring music.
 Every restaurant and gift shop displays some form of taxidermy: seven-foot-tall grizzlies, musk ox, jackrabbits, moose, and caribou.
 Wolves, coyotes, raccoons, and various birds of prey peer around corners and down from shelves, and I begin to feel as if I’m in the middle of one of my students’ fantasy fiction pieces.